HorsesAss.Org

 Drinking Liberally — Seattle

-DLBottlePlease join us this evening for some political conversation over a pint at the Seattle Chapter of Drinking Liberally.
+DLBottlePlease join us for a late summer evening of political conversation over a pint at the Seattle Chapter of Drinking Liberally.

 We meet tonight and every Tuesday evening at the Montlake Ale House, 2307 24th Avenue E. Starting time is 8:00pm.
 Some people show up earlier than that for Dinner.

 Can’t make it to Seattle tonight?
 Check out another DL meeting over the next week.
 The Tri-Cities chapter also meets tonight.
-The Bellingham and Burien chapters meet on Wednesday.
-And next Monday, the Aberdeen, Yakima, South Bellevue and Olympia chapters meet.
+And for Thursday, the Spokane, Lakewood, and Tacoma chapters meet.
+On Friday, the Enumclaw chapter meets.

 Share: